10 Killer Kettlebell Exercises

 Once the kettlebell is in the halfway position you may momentarily pause for thought.

-To complete the rep perform a jerk (see teaching points below).
+To complete the rep, perform a jerk (see teaching points below).
 Again pause before retracing your steps.
 Congratulations!
 You have completed the first phase of the clean & press.
 To conclude the movement:

 Allow the KB to obey the law of gravitation guiding it into the nook of the arm as it drops.

-Now this next technique might be a touch controversial but I’m going to describe the technique as I perform it and have seen it performed by a number of KB masters – Ivan Denisov (link) being the most notable.
+Now this next technique might be a touch controversial but I’m going to describe the technique as I perform it and have seen it performed by a number of KB masters – Ivan Denisov being the most notable.

 When the KB drops from the top position back to the nook of the arm you are to absorb the shock by bending the knees whilst deflecting the KB with your arm allowing it to carry on falling to the bottom position.
-Why do this?

 Dos

-Keep control throughout the exercise
+Keep control throughout the exercise.

-Relax during the movement
+Relax during the movement.

-Make sure that your feet are evenly spaced and planted firmly before attempting the exercise
+Make sure that your feet are evenly spaced and planted firmly before attempting the exercise.

 Don’ts